thomas-mcdonald/qa/doc/_posts/2015-03-19-development.md

+---
+layout: page
+title: "Development"
+category: dev
+date: 2015-03-19 10:17:15
+---

-# Development Setup
+## Setup

-## Prerequisites
+### Prerequisites

-QA requires Ruby 2.0.0+, PostgreSQL and Redis to be installed.
+QA requires Ruby 2.2.0+, PostgreSQL and Redis to be installed.
 Running the test suite also requires phantomjs.

-### Installation
+### Steps

-#### OS X - Homebrew

-PostgreSQL, phantomjs and Redis can be installed with `brew install postgresql phantomjs redis`

-## Setup

 0. Make sure you have the prerequisites above installed
 1. Clone the repository - `git clone git://github.com/thomas-mcdonald/qa.git`